Chia Seed Cake

 The cake itself should be lemony and soft

-A perfect lemon drizzle cake needs to have the right texture it should be soft and full of lemon flavour, in order to achieve this yoghurt is added to the cake and lots of lemons are used.
+A perfect lemon drizzle cake needs to have the right texture; it should be soft and full of lemon flavour.
+In order to achieve this, yoghurt is added to the cake, and lots of lemons are used.

 A lemon syrup for added flavour and moistness

-As soon as it is out of the oven the cake is pricked all over with a skewer and then a simple lemon flavoured syrup made with heated sugar and water and flavoured with lemon juice and zest is poured over and allowed to soak in.
+As soon as it is out of the oven, the cake is pricked all over with a skewer and then a simple lemon-flavoured syrup made with heated sugar and water and flavoured with lemon juice and zest is poured over and allowed to soak in.
 This syrup permeates the cake and gives it additional moistness and sweet lemon flavour.

 Lemon icing for a zingy frosting

-Lemon icing, made with just lemon juice, icing (confectioner's) sugar is then poured over the top of the cake and allowed to trickle down the sides.
+Lemon icing, made with just lemon juice, icing (confectioner's) sugar, is then poured over the top of the cake and allowed to trickle down the sides.
 This icing is very lemony but also nice and sweet.

 Instructions